 According to the NOAA Great Lakes Environmental Research Laboratory, two meteotsunamis formed on April 13, 2018, near Ludington while bands of thunderstorms pushed across northern Lake Michigan.

-NOAA's Great Lakes Environmental Research Laboratory (GLERL) released a modeling of the meteotsunamis in a tweet last Friday.
+NOAA’s Great Lakes Environmental Research Laboratory (GLERL) released a modeling of the meteotsunamis in a tweet that week.
 See below: